How exactly do you say it’s raining in Italian?

 C’è la pioggia.

-9 times out of 10, however, you will either hear piove or sta piovendo.
+However, 9 times out of 10, you will hear either piove or sta piovendo.

 Aiuta Lingookies con un 👍!

 Last but not least, I’d like to teach you some words and expressions that you can use to describe rain in Italian.